Skip to content

 Phase C - Run session (explicit)

-• stop() stops the session and returns to .ready
+• stop() stops the session and returns the state to .ready

 5) Public API surface